PedalPi/Android-Controller/README.rst

 With it, is possible:

--  Use `DisplayView`_, an Android application that provides pedalboard data for live presentations.
-Your focus is a speed management in live performances.
+- Use `DisplayView`_, an Android application for manages quickly the current pedalboard.
+Ideal for adjusting live performances and band rehearsal.

 **Documentation:**
    https://github.com/PedalPi/WebServiceSerial